 Role of RAs/TAs

-Campers will live in a college residence hall with resident advisors, psychology majors at Gettysburg College.
+Campers will live in a college residence hall with resident advisors, current or recent psychology majors at Gettysburg College.
 Resident advisors are selected based on their expertise in psychology and their maturity and experience.
 Resident advisors will work with students in and outside of class to support the goals of the camp and all aspects of the campers' experiences.

 Details at a Glance